bigskysoftware/_hyperscript/www/expressions/query-reference.md

 ### Description

-The query reference expression allows you to embed arbitary [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp) in hyperscript.
+The query reference expression allows you to embed arbitrary [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp) in hyperscript.
 It will evaluate to all matching elements.

 ### Examples